These citrus-infused, tequila-based boozy Margarita Popsicles are a yummy adult treat on hot summer days!

 Lime slices and juice - Fresh lime juice adds the best flavor, but you can also use shelf-stable storebought lime juice instead.

 Tequila reposado (not pictured) - Reposado is "rested" tequila.
 Meaning, it's been aged.
 I like reposados for recipes like this because aging mellows the tequila and adds beautiful, elegant flavors like oak and vanilla.
+Please be sure to read the FAQs below about the important ratio of alcohol to juice in boozy popsicles.

 Tropical juice (not pictured) - I use a tropical mango passionfruit juice, but you could use mango juice, guava juice, pineapple juice, or a classic POG juice (Passionfruit Orange Guava)!